 The fair value of a liability for an asset retirement obligation is recognized in the period in which it is incurred if a reasonable estimate of fair value can be made.
 The associated retirement costs are capitalized and included as part of the carrying value of the long-lived asset and amortized over the useful life of the asset.
 Subsequent to the initial measurement, the Company accretes the liability in relation to the asset retirement obligations over time and the accretion expense is recorded as a cost of revenue.
 The Company's asset retirement obligations are primarily related to its IBX data centers, of which the majority are leased under long-term arrangements, and, in certain cases, are required to be returned to the landlords in their original condition.
-All of the Company's IBX data centers.
+All of the Company's IBX data center leases have been subject to significant development by the Company in order to convert them from, in most cases, vacant buildings or warehouses into IBX data centers.
 The majority of the Company's IBX data centers' initial lease terms expire at various dates ranging from 2011 to 2035 and most of them enable the Company to extend the lease terms.